Destabilising compact warped product Einstein manifolds

+\end{definition} Sesum has related the notions of linear stability and the dynamical stability of the Ricci flow \cite{Sesum}.
+In particular, an Einstein metric $g_{0}$ is dynamically stable if there exists a $C^{k}$-neighbourhood ($k\geq 3$) $U$ of $g_{0}$ such that the $\lambda$-rescaled Ricci flows

+converge to $g_{0}$ for all initial metrics $g \in U$.
+If no such neighbourhood exists then we say $g_{0}$ is unstable.
+This article is concerned with unstable metrics and we note the following result of Sesum. \begin{proposition}[\cite{Sesum}] Let $(M,g)$ be a compact Einstein manifold satisfying ${\Ric(g) =\lambda g}$.
+If the Lichnerowicz Laplacian has a divergence-free, $g$-orthogonal eigentensor with eigenvalue $-\kappa$ satisfying

-then $g$ is unstable as a fixed point of the Ricci flow. \end{definition} It is expected that Einstein metrics that are stable under the Ricci flow are quite special.
+then $g$ is unstable as a fixed point of the Ricci flow. \end{proposition} It is expected that Einstein metrics which are stable under the Ricci flow are quite special.
 In dimension four Richard Hamilton has conjectured that the only linearly stable examples of positively curved Einstein metrics (or Ricci solitons) are $\mathbb{S}^{4}$ and $\mathbb{CP}^{2}$ with their standard metrics.
-The Fubini--Study on $\mathbb{CP}^{n}$ metric is \emph{neutrally} linearly stable as the eigentensors of the Lichnerowicz Laplacian achieve the bound $-2\lambda$.
-The relationship between dynamic and linear (in)stability was established by Sesum \cite{Sesum}.
+The Fubini--Study on $\mathbb{CP}^{n}$ metric is neutrally linearly stable as the eigentensors of the Lichnerowicz Laplacian achieve the bound $-2\lambda$.
 Recent work by Kr\"oncke \cite{KlKr1} showed the surprising result that the Fubini--Study metric on $\mathbb{CP}^{n}$ is not dynamically stable.
 Various works \cite{DWW}, \cite{HHS}, \cite{HMPAMS}, \cite{HMAGAG1}, \cite{HMPEMS} have provided case-by-case evidence for Hamilton's conjecture but as yet, very little general theory exists.